 8. Assessment of impacts and Environmental Effects on the biological environment and proposed Mitigation

-Provide a detailed description and evaluation of potential impacts and Environmental Effects of the proposed operation and alternatives considered in section 3.7 to the biological environment components identified in section 5 in the mine site andImpact Area.
+Provide a detailed description and evaluation of potential impacts and Environmental Effects of the proposed operation and alternatives considered in section 3.7 to the biological environment components identified in section 5 in the mine site and the Impact Areas.
 Consider impacts and effects that could happen during the entire lifespan of the project i.e. construction/development (pre-commissioning), operational and decommissioning phases and following Closure of the site.
 The potential for accidental events and natural hazards should be considered.

-The detail in this section is expected to be based on a prior environmental risk assessment prepared, reviewed, and revised in accordance with Annex IVbis(h)The description shall be structured by the depth ranges described in section 5 and shall for each component, provide a description of:
+The detail in this section is expected to be based on a prior environmental risk assessment prepared, reviewed, and revised in accordance with [Regulation 47ter][] and respective Standards and Guidelines for Environmental Impact Assessment Process.
+The [description] analysis shall be structured by the depth ranges described in section 5 and shall for each component, provide a description of:

 (a) The source (action, temporal and spatial duration) and nature of the disturbance;